MicrosoftDocs/altspace-vr/altspace-vr/world-building/improving-performance.md

 # Improving world performance

 We want people to have a good experience so performance, or how well your World runs on VR headsets, matters immensely.
 Our World Building system is designed for great performance for most common use cases.
-If you're looking to go the extra mile to maximize Presence, this guide is for you.
-Altspace aspires to support every hardware platform so while we encourage World Builders to push the limits, for public Worlds we recommend you target the Oculus Quest and any PC-based platform like Windows Mixed Reality, Oculus Rift/Rift S, or HTC Vive will be much more powerful than the Quest.
+If you're looking to maximize Presence, this guide is for you.
+Altspace aspires to support every hardware platform.
+While we encourage World Builders to push the limits, for public Worlds we recommend you target the Oculus Quest and any PC-based platform like Windows Mixed Reality, Oculus Rift/Rift S, or HTC Vive.
 To keep it simple, if your World runs well on a Quest, it's probably great for Altspace.

 ## Tools and Measurement